-Paternity benefit: The benefit is 80% of the insured's average earnings in the last 12 months and is paid for 10 consecutive days.
+Paternity benefit: 80% of the insured's average earnings in the last 12 months is paid for 10 consecutive days.

-The minimum annual earnings used to calculate benefits for self-employed persons and voluntarily insured persons are 2.160 lats.
+The minimum annual earnings used to calculate benefits for self-employed persons and voluntarily insured persons are 2,400 lats.

-Parent's benefit: Paid to persons on child care leave or to persons who work during the child care period while raising a child younger than age 1.
+Parent's benefit: Paid to persons on child care leave while raising a child younger than age 1.
 The benefit is 70% of the insured's average monthly earnings, but must be at least 63 lats a month.

-Average earnings are based on earnings in the 12-month period starting 3 months before the expected month of childbirth.
+Average earnings are based on earnings in the 12-month period starting two months before the child care leave.

-The minimum annual earnings used to calculate benefits for self-employed persons and voluntarily insured persons are 2,160 lats.
+The minimum annual earnings used to calculate benefits for self-employed persons and voluntarily insured persons are 2,400 lats.